 Where do I find Wooden Easter Eggs?

-I’ve seen them at some of our local craft stores, but I purchased mine from Amazon.
-They have a few different wood options, as well as, rounded or flat bottoms.
+I’ve seen wooden eggs at some of our local craft stores, but I purchased mine from Amazon.
+They have a few different wooden egg options, as well as, rounded or flat bottoms.

 I went with the flat bottomed wooded eggs, so I could have the option of standing them up.
-This option was also really helpful in the painting stage as well.
+This feature was also really helpful in the painting stage as well.

 Genius, isn’t it?!
 Apparently, you can use tattoos on hard boiled eggs as well.
-Although, for our less-messy option, we are using them on wood.
+Although, for our less-messy option, we are using them on wooden eggs.
 (Besides, ours will last a little longer than breakfast, and don’t have to be stored in the fridge.)

 I found this pack of flower tattoos on Amazon, but as far as I know, you could use any temporary tattoos you have laying around the house.
 I’m sure kids would get a kick out of some animal, action figures, or emoji tattoos.
 (Amazon Affiliate links.)

 This list contains Amazon affiliate links.
 I may earn a commission from sales made.
 Thank you!

 Now for the materials you will need to decorate the wooden eggs for Easter time!
 If you are a crafter, you will more than likely have most of these on hand.
 If not they will be super easy to find at a local craft store or on Amazon.